 • Control your own response

 While it can be challenging to control your responses and reactions when your body is pumped to the nines with stress hormones, try to stop reacting negatively when abuse occurs.
-Just tell yourself, “at least I’m not the one being abusive here.”
-It can be helpful to repeat a mantra or a manifestation affirmation that works for you.

 • Cultivate healthy relationships